bitovi/bitops/docs/examples.md

 bitovi/bitops:latest
 ```

-### Fetch kubeconfig from eks
+### Fetch kubeconfig from EKS
-If you has a cluster arn of `arn:aws:eks:us-east-1:111122223333:cluster/my-cluster`, you would use the following configuration
+If you have a cluster arn of `arn:aws:eks:us-east-1:111122223333:cluster/my-cluster`, you would use the following configuration:
 ```
 docker run \
 -e BITOPS_ENVIRONMENT="dev" \